ibm-cloud-docs/monitoring/iam/api_sysdig_token.md

 * If the token is compromised or your organization's security policies require resetting the token after certain conditions, a user with administration permissions can reset the API token.

-## Getting the Sysdig API token through the Sysdig web UI
+## Getting the Sysdig API token through the monitoring UI
 {: #api_token_get}

 Complete the following steps to get the Sysdig token: